 The part of your wedding that Italians love best is when it’s time to kiss the bride!
-Here’s how to get the best kiss on camera at your wedding in Italy.
+Here’s how to get the best kiss on camera for everlasting memories.

 Clear the way from photobombers

 Your very first kiss will be at the end of your ceremony when the Italian wedding celebrant

 says those magical words, “You may now seal your bond with a kiss!”

 Make sure your celebrant knows to step aside for your first kiss so your photographer can get a full shot of you two under your magnificent arch of flowers.

 There will be lots more pictures of you two kissing from this point on, so keep an eye out for random photobombers like venue staff or service staff during the reception or silly people on the street.